-The Loire Valley Castles are the most beautiful renaissance castles in the world.
-Set in Loire Valley, a World Heritage Site by UNESCO, theses royal castles are one hour from Paris by train, two hours by car.
-Great castles near Paris.
+Loire Valley day trips from Paris allow you to visit world famous renaissance châteaux.
+Set in Loire Valley, a World Heritage Site by UNESCO, theses royal Châteaux are also one hour from Paris by train, two hours by car.
 Visit France.

-The Loire valley combines lovely landscapes, the best castles near Paris, great wines and restaurants.
+The Loire valley combines lovely landscapes, the most beautiful renaissance Châteaux near Paris, great wines and restaurants.
 You have one day to spend in France.
 Go there.
 You have more days.
-Take your time, stay in a hotel, visit top castles, enjoy French food and countryside.
-There are exciting balloon tours and a superb cycling route called La Loire à vélo.
+Take your time, stay in a hotel, visit top Châteaux, enjoy French food and countryside.
+There is a superb cycling route called La Loire à vélo.

-It takes two hours from Paris to Loire Castles by A10.
+It takes two hours from Paris to Loire Châteaux by A10.
 By train, Tours, the heart of Loire Valley, is one hour from Paris (buy tickets and rent a car).

-If you have just one day, it will be easier to go on a one day tour from Paris to Chateaux de la Loire with visits of Chambord and Chenonceaux.
-Information.
+If you have just one day, it will be easier to go on a day trip from Paris to Châteaux de la Loire with visits of Chambord, Cheverny and Chenonceaux.
+Air-conditionned bus.
+Service of a licenced guide.
+There are two-day and three-day options to combine Loire Castles with Normandy.

 Built in a rather desolate plain and surrounded by hunting forests, Château de Chambord is a prestigious château, that was hardly ever inhabited.
 Commissioned by King François Ier in 1519, it was in construction until the death of the king to end only under King Henri II.
 François Ier was at first impatient, but lost interest rather quickly.
 Towards the end of the reign, he came very little to Chambord.
 Perhaps he found the castle old-fashioned.
 The principal masons engaged for the realization of the Château are Jacques Sourdeau, one of the builders of Blois, Pierre Trinqueau, who seems to have preserved until his death, in 1538, the direction of the work, and Jacques Coqueau.
 Several drawings of the building were established before the start of construction.
 A wooden model was executed by Dominique de Cortone and it is thought that Leonardo da Vinci, during the last years of his life spent in the Loire Valley, intervened in the development of Chambord's plans.
 Chambord is the most famous Château de la Loire.